 Phone Calls & Phone Usage Policy

 The only phone calls that inmates are allowed to make are made through a jail approved pre-paid phone account or phone card .
-These phone calls are usually more costly than phone calls made at home.
+These phone calls are usually more expensive than phone calls made at home.
 There is no limit to when and how often you can use the phone, but inmates must keep in mind that a long line can form at the phones, because everyone wants to use the phone, too.
 If you break the jail rules, your ability to use the phone could be reduced or cut altogether.

 The Trigg County Jail phone number is: (270) 522-6014